Batunacun2020/XGBoost-SHAP-values/README.md

 The following figure shows the decomposed SHAP values for the individual prediction of an example pixel.
 Disdens was the dominant driver for grassland degradation at this pixel.

-This example software is part of my research work in Germany at Zalf Müncheberg and is aimed at stimulating the study of the methodology of machine learning.
 <p align="center">
   <img src="https://github.com/Batunacun2020/XGBoost-SHAP-values/blob/master/image/Decomposed%20SHAP%20values.png"  height=80% width=80% title="SHAP values" alt="Decomposed SHAP values of each point">
 </p>